cncf/tag-security/cloud_native_security.md

 hurdles to jump, and how to integrate security into your cloud native project, architecture, and enhance team awareness on security.

-## Here are references to some of the past events & some of the issues that
+## References to past events & related issues that have details of planning:
-## has details of organization/planning of these events:

 ### 2019